NLnetLabs/rpki-doc/source/krill/get-started.rst

   2020-01-28 13:41:03 [WARN] [krill::commons::eventsourcing::store] Could not deserialize snapshot json '/root/krill/data/pubd/0/snapshot.json', got error: 'missing field `stats` at line 296 column 1'.
 Will fall back to events.

 You can ignore this message.
 Krill is telling you that the definition of a struct has changed and therefore it cannot use the snapshot.json file that it normally uses for efficiency.
 Instead it needs to build up the current state by explicitly re-applying all the events that happened to your CA and/or embedded publication server.

 Set up your Krill CA
 --------------------

 So you got Krill running and configured as above.
-Now it's time to set up your own Certification Authority (CA) in Krill.
+Now it's time to set up your own Certificate Authority (CA) in Krill.
 This involves the following steps:

 * create your CA
 * retrieve your CA's 'child request'